BDC Hamburger Icon

 2. Click the minus (-) symbol on the bottom center of the window.

 If an application or program that used to be on your laptop appears, click the empty box that says Hide and it will remove it from your Login Item list.
-Note, however, that this disables only apps and not launch agents and daemons.
+Note, however, that this disables only apps, not launch agents and daemons.
 For those, you need to use the terminal or a third-party app, such as AppCleaner & Uninstaller.

 2. Uninstall unused apps.